-When I write at the library, I end to sit in the YA section in the hopes all those published words will have an effect on my own writing (yeah, it's cheap magic) and last week I happened to be sitting by the new release rack and saw this book with a Deaf protagonist.
+When I write at the library, I tend to sit in the YA section in the hopes all those published words will have an effect on my own writing (yeah, it's cheap magic) and last week I happened to be sitting by the new release rack and saw this book with a Deaf protagonist.
 Given my book has a mute protagonist, it felt like I needed to read this.

 It was a cute book and I enjoyed it.
 It was refreshing to read something with a real understanding of disability and how some people with disabilities don't really see them that way.